mfn/php-laravel-view-obj/README.md

 </article>
 ```

-Anywhere in a view where you pass on the article you can invoke the view with:
+Anywhere in a view where you pass on the article, you can invoke the view with:
 ```PHP
 @view_obj($article)
 ```

-Assuming now you want to render the article as part of a list, i.e. you have an
+We now assume you want to render the article as part of a list, i.e. you have an
 array of articles.
 We first create a `list` template for the article in
 `resources/views/_view_obj/App/Article/list.blade.php`.
 We usually only display
 the link/title in the list: